mayank9650/E-Commerce/README.md

 # React Vite Project

 Welcome to the **React Vite Project** repository!
 This project is built using React and Vite, optimized for performance and fast development.
 The project is configured to run with **Node.js version 18**.
-For simplicity, this project is purely made with React, and CSS is used for styling.

 ## Installation